Skip to main content

 Pittsburgh is a city of unique personalities and entertaining stories.
 The same can be said about its transportation history.
 Pittsburgh is more than the "City of Bridges."
 It is said throughout the region that "you can't get there from here."
 And perhaps it's true.

-However, it is all those quirks, those idiosyncracies, the leftovers, the plans that never were, that make Pittsburgh's transportation history so unique.
-The SWPA Roads Project tells those stories from the mundane to the colorful, the obscure and the controversial, and all of those in between.
+However, it is all those quirks, those idiosyncrasies, the leftovers, and the plans that never were that make Pittsburgh's transportation history so unique.
+The SWPA Roads Project tells stories that range from the mundane to the colorful, the obscure to the controversial, and everything in between.

 Ride The Belt System: Uniquely Pittsburgh, the Allegheny County Belt System is a post-World War II relic that connected the seemingly endless municipalities within the county.